-Sr No. lo.
-Date of Board Meeting
+Sr No. Date of Board Meeting

-1 1 1 st June, 2021
+1 1st June, 2021

 2 5th August, 2021

 3 28th October, 2021

 4 8th February, 2022

 Disclosure regarding appointment/reappointment of Director(s)

 Information as required under Regulation 36 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, is annexed to the Notice of the Annual General Meeting.